superseriousbusiness/gotosocial/docs/configuration/storage.md

 storage-s3-bucket: ""
 ```

-### AWS S3 Bucket Configuration
+## AWS S3 Configuration

-#### Bucket Created
+### Creating a bucket

-GoToSocial by default creates signed URL's which means we dont need to change anything major on the policies of the bucket.
+GoToSocial by default creates signed URL's which means we don't need to change anything major on the policies of the bucket.
-Here are the steps to follow for bucket creation

 1. Login to AWS -> select S3 as service.
 2. click Create Bucket
 3. Provide a unique name and avoid adding "." in the name
 4. Do not change the public access settings (Let them be on "block public access" mode)

-#### AWS ACCESS KEY Configuration

-1. In AWS Console -> IAM (under Security, Identity, & Compliance)
+### IAM Configuration

-2. Add a user with programatic api's access
+1. Create a [new user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) with programatic API access
-3. We recommend setting up below listed policy, replace <bucketname> with your buckets name
+2. Add an inline policy on this user, replacing <bucketname> with your bucket name

 ```json
 {